Learn more about Marymount's online DNP-FNP program.

 The coursework for MSN vs. DNP offers differing leadership preparation.
 According to research published in NIH, students moving beyond their MSN to DNP can focus on broad issues affecting healthcare.
 These include “evidence-based practice, quality improvement techniques, translation of research evidence to clinical practice, and addressing system-wide concerns.”

 Similarities exist in some MSN vs. DNP roles.
-For example, nurse practitioners who hold an MSN as their highest degree may specialize in several areas, including family care, acute care, adult care, gerontology, or women’s health.
-DNPs may practice in any of these areas.
+For example, nurse practitioners who hold an MSN as their highest degree may specialize in several areas, including family care, acute care, adult gerontology, or women’s health.
+DNPs may practice in any of these specialty areas.

 MSN vs. DNP Salaries